-Best weapons to use in Valorant: Every gun ranked | Dexerto.com
+Best weapons to use in Valorant: Every gun ranked - Dexerto

 - Read more: How to use the Ares: Valorant weapon guide

-Riot’s recent Valorant patch has also reduced the Ares’s cost to 1,600 — making it a decent entry point for those wanting to hose down foes in the early to mid-game rounds.
+If you need a bit more stopping power than the Spectre, and are willing to make the mobility trade-off, the Ares is a solid pickup.
+It’s a decent entry point for those wanting to hose down foes in the early to mid-game rounds.

 Snipers